 - 2.1 The local Council Tax Reduction Scheme must be reviewed annually and any changes made approved no later than 31st January in the financial year preceding that for which the changes are to have effect.
-No significant technical changes are proposed to the scheme to be adopted for 2021/22 and so no new consultation with the public or with precepting authorities has been necessary.
-The Benefits Manager is required to monitor expenditure in-year and is satisfied that based on projected caseload and relevant changes occurring that the costs of the 2021/22 scheme falls within budget. - 2.2 A regular in-year review continues monitoring the impact of Full Service Universal Credit on local resident's entitlements and their ability to budget for the payment of council tax.
+No significant technical changes are proposed to the scheme to be adopted for 2022/23 and so no new consultation with the public or with precepting authorities has been necessary.
+The Benefits Manager is required to monitor expenditure in-year and is satisfied that based on projected caseload and relevant changes occurring that the costs of the 2022/23 scheme falls within budget. - 2.2 A regular in-year review continues monitoring the impact of Full Service Universal Credit on local resident's entitlements and their ability to budget for the payment of council tax.
 These findings will inform our decisions on changes to our future year's scheme.
-A small number of local authorities have replaced their income related means tested scheme with a 'banded scheme'. - 2.3 The government makes annual changes to the prescribed elements of the scheme for pensioners by uprating the allowances, premiums and non-dependent deductions used in the calculation of a reduction.
-The Council Tax Reduction Schemes (Prescribed Requirements) (England) (Amendment) Regulations 2021; SI 2021 No. 29 were published on 20th January 2021.
-The regulations do not contain significant changes but, in addition to the usual upratings, there is an amendment which sets out which persons are not treated as being in Great Britain; such persons are not eligible for a council tax reduction.
-These changes are reflected in the Council's scheme for 2021/22. - 2.4 Working age equivalent figures are also subject to annual uprating and so will increase by a small percentage during the coming financial year.
-Any changes to the allowances, premiums and non-dependent deductions for working age claimants remain at the discretion of the local authority but we tend to update these amounts in advance of next year's scheme by reference to the annual uprating circular published by the Department for Work & Pensions for housing benefit purposes.
-At the time of writing this updated report (20 January 2021) the DWP had not published the circular that will apply to 2021/22.
-The uprating circular is not expected to contain significant changes.
-Recommendation 1 seeks approval for delegated authority to be given to the Director of Resources, after consulting with the Chairman of the Governance & Resources Committee, to make any amendments arising from the publication of the DWP uprating circular.
+A small number of local authorities have replaced their income related means tested scheme with a 'banded scheme'; but no such change is proposed for the coming year. - 2.3 The government makes annual changes to the prescribed elements of the scheme for pensioners by uprating the allowances, premiums and non-dependent deductions used in the calculation of a reduction.
+The Council Tax Reduction Schemes (Prescribed Requirements) (England) (Amendment) Regulations 2022 2022 No.25; were published on 13th January 2022.
+The regulations do not contain significant changes and are largely the usual annual uprating figures. - 2.4 Working age equivalent figures are also subject to annual uprating and so will increase by a small percentage during the coming financial year.
+Any changes to the allowances, premiums and non-dependent deductions for working age claimants remain at the discretion of the local authority but the practice has been to update these amounts in advance of next year's scheme by reference to the annual uprating circular published by the Department for Work & Pensions for housing benefit purposes.
+The DWP published Circular HB A11/2021 in December 2021 and this does not contain any significant changes to the amounts used during 2021/22.